-There is a conspiracy that the French media is distorting, oppressing and covering-up the protests of the Yellow Vest Movement.
-There is a “complete media blackout”.
-I really don’t know what to say about all this, because the same lies that were said about Syria and Assad, is now being said about Macron and France – “Macron is gassing his own people!”, “Macron, the butcher of France!”….
+There is a conspiracy that there is a complete media blackout of the Yellow Vest protests in France.
+I really don’t know what to say about all of this, because the same lies that were said about Syria and Assad, is now being said about Macron and France – “Macron is gassing his own people!”, “Macron, the butcher of France!”

-If a video which seems to be recent has been uploaded to the internet with titles like “The true…”, “Real footage…” , and has very poor quality audio and video, then it’s most likely a fake, or true, but taken out of its original context.
+If a video which seems to be recent has been uploaded to the internet with titles like “The true…”, “Real footage…” , and has very poor quality audio and video, then it is most likely fake, or true, but taken out of its original context.

 I do not support any political party.
 I do not vote, and will never vote, in any Government elections.
 Nor do I support what you call the Yellow Vest movement.
 I am however, wanting to correct a few things that is free from the manipulations of the media.
 False, and very misleading information about France is spreading like wildfire across all social media platforms.
 Shared thousands of times.

 This is a viral video that has been circulating since the weekend.

 It was taken in Place du Capitole, Toulouse, and the demonstrator who was filming the protest said “there is no doubt about it: the raining lachrymator gas is coming from the helicopter” during the clashes between the police forces and some of the protesters.

 We will see below that this is not the case, but this video was quickly relayed by the accounts of the yellow vests: “in which democracy can we shoot protesters from a helicopter?”